cmeh/mac_usb_eject/README.md

 # mac_usb_eject
-Simple utility to list and replug USB-device in Mac OS
+Simple utility to list and replug USB-device in macOS